 Childcare Sufficiency Assessment (CSA)

-The Childcare Act 2006 places a duty on local authorities to make sure that there are enough childcare services for parents that want them, in order for them to work or train.
+The Childcare Act 2006 places a duty on local authorities to make sure that there are enough childcare places within its locality.

 Childcare Sufficiency Score Cards 2016